 We also find from this story that the deceased are encouraged to improve their base thinking and strive for virtue.
 Benevolent beings visit these lower regions and encourage the residents to consider a path of redemption, a nobler path.
 Though, as in the material world, free will is respected and no one is forced to change their ways, until they are incarnated again in the material world.

 This is one of my most favorite television series about how life in the ethereal world can impact people.
 Especially in the first few seasons, it is a very inspired series depicting how a ghost can affect our lives.
-It gives us a good idea how it feels for the few who are meant to help them and how these gifted people are often not understood by the people around them.
-Clairvoyance is a is gift, but without the right support, it can be a great burden.
-Fortunately Belinda had a grandmother during her childhood who understood her gift and was able to teach her how to use it to help others.
+It gives us a good idea how it feels for the few who are meant to help them, and how these gifted people are often not understood by the people around them.
+Clairvoyance is a gift, but without the right support, it can be a great burden.
+Fortunately, Belinda had a grandmother during her childhood who understood her gift and was able to teach her how to use it to help others.

 Once Belinda’s son gets old enough, she realizes that there are other types of ethereal beings that he can see and which she did not know existed.
-This illustrates the problem that has always existed when analyzing the work of clairvoyants, not all can see the same things so it makes it a difficult field to study.
+This illustrates the problem that has always existed when analyzing the work of clairvoyants, not all can see the same things, so it makes it a difficult field to study.
 Dr. Carl Wickland spent 30 years working with patients who were being molested by a ghost, but did not learn much wisdom from these lost souls.
-This illustrates that just being in ethereal world is not enough, it takes something more to be able to uncover its secrets.
+This illustrates that just being in the ethereal world is not enough, it takes something more to be able to uncover its secrets.